Vyral/base-template/_posts/2020-01-02-dont-forget-about-these-5-home-repairs.md

 Here are five home repairs you shouldn’t put off if you want to help maintain the value of your home:

 **1\.
-Caulking.** Look around your windows and other areas in your house where cold air may be seeping in or warm air may be escaping and give caulk them.&nbsp;
+Caulking.** Look around your windows and other areas in your house where cold air may be seeping in or warm air may be escaping and caulk them.&nbsp;

 **2\.
 Checking for any plumbing leaks.** Specifically, inspect the areas around your furnace, water heater, kitchen, and bathrooms.&nbsp;